Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 After testing the emulation of the flow at points where it has seen the training data, we also validate our methods by removing one training population from the total training data, and testing how it is reproduced by the normalising flow.
 The reproduced unseen population is shown in Figure~\ref{fig:textmodelcorner}.
 This model was the $\chib=0.1, \alphaCE=2.0$ training population from the CE channel, a population in the middle of the grid of the $\chib^{\mathrm{*}}$ and $\alphaCE^{\mathrm{*}}$ values used in training.
 The remaining $19$ training populations were used to train this normalising flow.
-The normalising flow emulates the test population data well even though it was not seen during training.
+The normalising flow emulates the test population data well even though they were not seen during training.
+As a figure of merit we compare the KL divergences between the underlying model and the normalising flow with the removed test data, the normalising flow trained on the whole dataset, and the KDE for the population model with $\chib=0.1, \alphaCE=2.0$.
+The KL divergence between the normalising flow at the removed population and the underlying model is comparable to the KL divergence between the normalising flow which saw all the training data and the underlying model, with a difference of $\KLdifftest~\mathrm{nat}$.
+The difference in KL divergences between the normalising flow at the removed population and the underlying model and between the KDE and the underlying model is $\KLdifftestKDE~\mathrm{nat}$.
+There is a smaller difference in KL divergence when comparing the two normalising flows than when comparing the normalising flow with the unseen data to the KDE, meaning the two normalising flows have more similar distributions.
+This indicates that the normalising flow trained with the removed population emulates the unseen distribution better than the KDEs, and it has a similar performance to the normalising flows which saw the whole dataset.
 The normalising flows are therefore trained well enough, and with a powerful enough network architecture, to interpolate this set of training data.
-Conversely, the interpolation performance shows that there is sufficient training data, and that the training models are close enough together in parameter space to allow for good interpolation.
+Conversely, the interpolation performance shows that there are sufficient training data, and that the training models are close enough together in parameter space to allow for good interpolation.
 By showing that the normalising flow can replicate an unseen test distribution, we infer that the normalising flow is reliable across the parameter space where we do not have training samples.

 While we have established that KDEs and normalising flows both do well at reproducing the bulk features of the distributions, we find that they do differ in the tails, where we must extrapolate the distributions due to the finite number of samples.
 Our uncertainties here can be ameliorated through our introduction of regularisation (Section~\ref{met:statframe}).
 Figure~\ref{fig:llhratioslice} shows the difference in the likelihood surface $p(\mathbf{d}\mid\vec{\Lambda})$ of the normalising flows in comparison to that of KDEs for a slice through the two-dimensional $\mchirp$--$q$ plane with and without regularisation.
 Without regularisation, the biggest difference in the likelihood surface is present in the tails of the distribution where we have few population synthesis samples.
 Regularisation mitigates the differences in the tails by adding a uniform value for both the normalising flow and KDE.
 Hence, as desired, with the additional regularisation both representations tend to the same (uninformative) limit where we lack simulation points.